loda-lang/loda-programs/README.md

-  -c <number>      Maximum number of interpreter cycles (default:10000000) -m <number>      Maximum number of used memory cells (default:100000) -b <number>      Print evaluation result in b-file format starting from a given offset -s               Evaluate to number of execution steps -r               Search for programs of linear sequences (slow) -x               Optimize and overwrite existing programs
+  -c <number>      Maximum number of interpreter cycles (default:10000000) -m <number>      Maximum number of used memory cells (default:100000) -b <number>      Print evaluation result in b-file format starting from a given offset -s               Evaluate the number of execution steps -r               Search for programs of linear sequences (slow) -x               Optimize and overwrite existing programs
 ```